Carpathian Flysch Belt: Evolution

-Sedimentation in the basins of the Flysch Belt is recorded since the Upper Jurassic period up to Oligocene resp. beginning of Miocene.
+Sedimentation in the basins of the Flysch Belt have been recorded since the Upper Jurassic period until the beginning of Miocene.
 Basins of the Flysch zone were formed in the Middle Jurassic — Lower Cretaceous period of post-rift subsidence.
-During the Upper Cretaceous—Palaeocene time inversion locally occurred.
-In the most areas subsidence continued through the Palaeocene to Middle Eocene.
+During the Upper Cretaceous—Paleocene, time inversion occurred locally.
+In most areas, subsidence continued through the Paleocene to Middle Eocene.
 Synorogenic closing of the basins followed in Upper Eocene–Lower Miocene.
-Nappes are mostly composed of turbidites – alternating sandstones and claystones.
+The nappes are mostly composed of turbidites – alternating sandstones and claystones.

 In the past it was believed that the source area of the clastic sediments supplied to the basins was built by a system of linear island elevations which were parallel to the axis of the mountain chain.
 Although such conceptions still remain, recent interpretations assume that material was supplied by submarine canyons from the adjacent shelf areas (e.g. Nesvačilka canyon).